-It may be too cold and windy for outside play but winter is great time for indoor games, and indoor activities for kids are great for facilitating kids’ development and for enhancing the skills that underpin literacy, numeracy and other school based learning.
+It may be that you are stuck at home with a sick child, or just spending some indoor time for a while.
+Either way make the most of this time for indoor games, and indoor activities for kids are great for facilitating kids’ development and for enhancing the skills that underpin literacy, numeracy and other school based learning.

 Here are a few indoor activities for kids